learnk8s/learnk8s.io/src/gatekeeper/content.md

 All your Pods, Deployments, Services, etc. are now intercepted and scrutinised by Gatekeeper.

-## Defining reusable policies using a constraint template
+## Defining reusable policies using a ConstraintTemplate

 In Gatekeeper, you need first to create a policy using a `ConstraintTemplate` custom resource.